Sections:

 a.
 A subdivision is the division of improved or unimproved land into either:

 b.
-Subdivision applications are required to adhere to a comprehensive multi-step review process that includes submission of a conceptual plat for review and approval by the Director and City Engineer; submission of a preliminary plat for review by the Director and City Engineer before it is reviewed and recommended for approval by the Planning Commission; review and approval by the City Council of a preliminary plat; and submission of public improvement plans and a final plat for review and recommendation of the Director and City Engineer prior to approval of a final plat by the City Council for the proposed subdivision.
+Subdivision applications are required to adhere to a comprehensive multi-step review process that includes submission of a preliminary plat for review and approval by the Director and City Engineer or review and approval by the City Council of any preliminary plat utilizing the Planned Residential Development standards or requiring a modification to Engineering Standards, submission of public improvement plans, and a final plat for review and approval of the Director and City Engineer.

 a.
-A land split is the division of improved or unimproved land whose area is 2.5 acres or less into either:
+A land split is the division of improved or unimproved land whose area is two and one-half (2.5) acres or less into either:

-(1) No more than two lots, tracts, or parcels, the boundaries of which have been fixed by a recorded plat; or,
+(1) No more than two (2) lots, tracts, or parcels, the boundaries of which have been fixed by a recorded plat; or

 b.
 A land split application is reviewed and approved by the Director.
 A concept plan of the proposed land split may be submitted to the Director for review prior to submittal of a final legal description and land split map.